 The burden of alcohol and other drug abuse continues to have a negative impact on individuals, families, and communities within Marathon County.
 Marathon County, as well as the rest of Wisconsin, is experiencing a surge in heroin and prescription opiate abuse, which brings with it an array of public health and safety concerns.
 Increases in drug-related crimes, incarceration, and the number individuals with addiction are placing tremendous strains on criminal justice, treatment, human services, schools and healthcare systems.

 Alcohol continues to be the most commonly abused substance by both youth and adults in Marathon County.
-Alcohol consumption is socially-accepted and expected activity at most community events, fundraisers, fairs, and festivals.
-An opportunity in Marathon County is to integrate the safe use of alcohol in our cultural norms.
+Alcohol use is widely accepted and an expected activity at most community events, fundraisers, fairs, and festivals.
+An opportunity in Marathon County is to integrate the safe use of alcohol into our cultural norms.

 It is difficult for individuals that abuse or misuse alcohol or other drugs to ask for help.
 Community awareness that addiction is a disease is low.
 Building a community that is supportive of individuals using alcohol in moderation or in recovery is critical.
-Efforts to raise awareness of the culture of alcohol, addiction, and recovery have occurred, but more work needs to be done.
+Prevention, treatment, and enforcement efforts to raise awareness of the culture of alcohol, addiction, and recovery have occurred, but more work needs to be done.

 Community readiness to address alcohol and other drug misuse and abuse is increasing in Marathon County.
 There is cross-sector synergy to align and work to solve this problem together.
 Solving this problem will require innovative approaches through public and private partnerships.
-No one organization can solve this issue alone.
+No single organization or strategy can solve this issue alone.

 Creating a culture in communities where alcohol is used responsibly and other drugs (tobacco, prescription, and illicit) are not misused.